-美国有线新闻 CNN 2013-09-08(在线收听
+美国有线新闻 CNN 2013-09-08(在线收听) |

 Ariel Castro’s life sentence ends in death.
 The man convicted of kidnapping and raping 3 women for about a decade committed suicide in his prison cell.
 Say??? authorities tonight to exclusive interviews with Castro’s family.
 Also had??? the 30-day rape sentence that caused outrage.
 A teacher who admitted to raping a 14-year student who later killed herself.
 A judge who suggested the young girl was partially to blame.
 Tonight why the case may not be closed after all.
 We begin though tonight with the question of a redline.
 Who said it, who crossed it, the politics of it and what that all means as the US weighs taking military action in Syria.
 The redline is of course the use of chemical weapons.
 The US is accusing Syria of using it against its own people 2 weeks ago.
 The use of those chemical weapons violates a convention signed by nearly 200 nations, Syria not included.
 It’s a ???
 President Obama made today to stop in Sweden on his way to the G20 Summit.
+“I didn’t set a redline.
+The world set a redline.
+The world set a redline when governments representing 98% of the world’s population said the use of chemical weapons are abort, and passed a treaty forbidding their use even when countries are engaged in war.
+Congress set a redline when it rectified that treaty.”

 So the president says he didn’t set a redline.
 That raised a lot of eyebrows, because keep them honest, it sounds like that’s exactly what he did when you listen to what he said in August in 2012.